Subscribe to updates

 Special Motions

-Several special motions are scheduled for consideration:
+Several special motions were scheduled for discussion:

 Attendees